reillypascal/RSAlgorithmicVerb/README.md

 - Either:
   - Projucer (https://docs.juce.com/master/tutorial_new_projucer_project.html) (for creating Xcode/Visual Studio projects or Linux Makefiles in order to build)
   - CMake

+## Compiling with the Projucer
+Download the [JUCE repo](https://github.com/juce-framework/JUCE) onto your computer.
+You will need to set up the Projucer to know where this folder is.
+Open the .jucer file in the Projucer, generate the Linux Makefile, Visual Studio project, or Xcode project, and then you can compile the plugins using those respective tools.
+Alternatively, see below for CMake instructions.

 ## Compiling with CMake
 - Clone the [JUCE repo](https://github.com/juce-framework/JUCE) into the working folder